nshew13/givers-and-gamers/tech-notes.md

 # To-do
 * Define a loose Prettier config
 * Exclude config.json file from bundling for easier swapping
+* Why does `about.<hash>.css` get included in other pages?
+And is it "about" because it's alphabetically first?

 # Tools Used